kings1ay3r/go-gcalsync/readme.md

 ### OverView

-This backend ˀapplication lets you connect your google accounts and sync all events in your google calendar.
+This backend application lets you connect your google accounts and sync all events from your google calendar.

 ### Setup

-* Clone the repo and navigate into the directoru.Copy `.env.sample` to `.env` & fill in the values.
+* Clone the repo and navigate into the directoru.
+* Copy `.env.sample` to `.env` & fill in the values.
 * Do `go get ./...`
 * To start the server, do run  `go run ./.../cmd`
 * Run the cron job using `go run ./.../crons`